 Stay like this for about 20 seconds before you return to your starting position.

-This exercise really fires the glutes, quads, hamstrings and calves into action.
-For a more intense workout try carrying a weighted plate or slow the speed that you descend / ascend.
+This exercise really fires the glutes, quads, hamstrings, and calves into action.
+For a more intense workout try carrying a weighted plate or slow the speed that you descend/ascend.

 3. Calf Raise

-Stand tall with feet wide apart, raise your body until you are standing on the tips of your toes.
+Stand tall with feet wide apart, and raise your body until you are standing on the tips of your toes.
 Your core should be kept taut while doing this.
 You also need to squeeze your calves in the process.
 Stay for about 10 seconds before returning to the starting position.
 Repeat this move several times.